RazManorShalit/EmbeddedSWBlog/posts/000_intro.rst

 Who is it for?
 --------------
 This blog is for any one who is interested in the software world, even not programmers.
-It is not very technical, but I'm using terms that may not be familier to someone that was not exposed in some way to software development.
+It is not very technical, but I'm using terms that may not be familiar to someone that was not exposed in some way to software development.
 You don't have to understand everything, and you don't have to read everything.
 Please ask questions in the comments, I'll do my best to answer them.